ethereum/EIPs/SIPS/sip-35.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 There are several assumptions to the Ether Collateral proposal that require empirical observations of actual market participant behaviour in order to validate.
 The most important of these is the sensitivity to interest rates of borrowers, additionally demand for ETH denominated loans is somewhat untested.
-In order to gather data about these assumptions we propose a simple model with a fixed interest rate and Supply cap.
+In order to gather data about these assumptions we propose a simple model with a fixed interest rate and supply cap.
 Both the interest rate and supply cap will be configurable and can be modified by an SCCP.
 If demand significantly exceeds expectations then the cap or interest rate or both can be modified.
 If demand is lower than anticipated interest rates can be lowered to ascertain actual market demand.
 If demand is low even at low/zero interest rates it may be that a modification to the loan denomination is required.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->